Thank you for your interest in our On-Bill Financing Program.

 - all non-lighting equipment is installed, and a signed rebate application is submitted no later than 5/31/18.

 If any of the conditions listed above are not met, the project will be subject to the most recently published rebate values, program rules, and guidelines applicable at the time the loan agreement is executed.

 Furthermore, if SDG&E has conducted a pre-inspection, and the OBF applicant chooses to forego On-Bill Financing, but still wishes to obtain rebates for equipment, and complies with conditions 3 and 4 above, the applicant will be eligible for the 2017 rebate values, program rules, and guidelines.
 Note: This scenario only applies to OBF applicants with a completed pre-inspection.
 All other applicants will be subject to the most recently published rebate values, program rules, and guidelines at the time of purchase and/or installation.

-Important: Before applying for On-Bill Financing you, or your Trade Pro, need to verify that the measures that you’re installing are eligible for a rebate or incentive.
+Important: You or your Trade Professional, must also verify that the measures that you’re installing are eligible for a rebate or incentive.

 If you are a trade professional, you are required to complete OBF Training and sign the Trade Professional Participation Guidelines in order to submit an application on a customer's behalf.
 You will also want to review the following: